-Once you have identified the keywords, you can use them to load into Google Keyword Planner to generate similar searches queries.
+Once you have identified the keywords, you can use them to load into Google Keyword Planner to generate similar search queries.
 This will help you to increase your optimization efforts.

 After you have created your lists, you need to choose keywords that are relevant to your business.
 A keyword that is too competitive might be “camping gear”.
 This will make you compete against large chain stores, Amazon result pages, and carousel ads.

 Focusing on keywords that are purchase-intent is a more strategic move.
-You should focus on keywords with high search volumes, low competition and high relevance to you business.
-One example might be “Lightweight Tent”.
+You should focus on keywords with high search volumes, low competition, and high relevance to your business.
+One example might be the “Lightweight Tent”.
 Optimizing for this keyword can generate more revenue than optimizing with the main keyword “camping gear”.

 Create Black Friday and Cyber Monday Landing Pages